-Compliance status Indicates the endpoint is warned about the not-compliant status with FortiGate compliance rules.
-Access to the network is blocked until the endpoint user acknowledges the warning by clicking the Proceed Anyway button in FortiClient Console or the I Agree button in the FortiGate web portal.
+Compliance status × Indicates the endpoint is warned about the not-compliant status with FortiGate compliance rules.
+Access to the network is blocked until the endpoint user acknowledges the warning by clicking the Proceed Anyway button in FortiClient or the I Agree button in the FortiGate web portal.
 Proceed Anyway Click Proceed Anyway to acknowledge the not-compliant status and access the network without fixing all reported issues.
-View Compliance View the compliance rules by clicking and see which compliance rules are unmet.
+View Compliance Rules View the compliance rules by clicking and see which compliance rules are unmet.
+Fix Non-compliant Settings Click the Fix Non-Compliant Settings button to try and return FortiClient to a compliant status.
+This option is not available when EMS has locked FortiClient settings.